The only caveat to that is when you are tying to automate a process completely from SQ Server and do not wish to involve any other programs.

 Of course, this does you absolutely no good unless you can invoke the functionality in an easily accessible way.
 This next three code snippets will go over how to harness the functionality both quickly and easily.

 The first example is about as dumbed down as you could make it.
+The second and third code snippets will be progressively more sophisticated and robust. |

 So, here are the three different code examples that you can use to invoke this SQL functionality: